overington/dissertation-scattering-amplitudes/dissertation/chapters/15-relativity.md

 in relation to one another, and measure the change in this relation as one of the systems evolves over time in relation to the other.

-### Principle of relativity

-[@Landau:1975aa]

-Inertial reference frame in which a body moves in respect to and without any other force enacting on it, proceeds at constant velocity.

 ### Reference frames: